Our committees and working parties meet to discuss a range of community issues and projects.

 Meets

-Bi-monthly, second Friday at 12 pm (to coincide with SCG) (Technical Advisory Committee meets when advised at rotating Councils).
+IDWA meetings are held quarterly, generally on a Friday at 12 pm (to coincide with SCG) (Technical Advisory Committee meets when advised at rotating Councils)

 Illawarra Regional Bushfire Management Committee